-The goal of this study is to pilot the use of MRI as an adjunct to US imaging in children followed in the PUSH study as non-invasive assessment of hepatic fibrosis and steatosis.
+The goal of this study is to pilot the use of MRI as an adjunct to US imaging in children followed in the PUSH study as non-invasive assessment of hepatic fibrosis

+Cystic Fibrosis Liver Disease Network (CFLD-NET) Manual of Operations for PUSH, MRE and ELASTIC Protocols and steatosis.
 The goal is to assess the feasibility of using MRI based liver imaging in children with CF such that it could be incorporated into future CF liver disease studies.